hostuser/freckles.old/README.rst

 *a cute dotfile manager, all over the place*

 *freckles* tries to make it easy to record and replicate the configuration and setup of your working environment (or parts thereof).
 It's built on top of ansible_, and is meant to be used on your local machine, not as much for configuring remote machines.
-It can be easily used to setup an environment in VMs (for example using Vagrant), or containers.
+It can also be used to easily setup an environment in VMs (for example using Vagrant), or containers, potentially sharing the configuration you use on your workstation.

+*freckles* is written in Python, and built on top of ansible_.

 Documentation: https://freckles.readthedocs.io.

 Features
 --------

-* one-line setup of new environment, including freckles bootstrap
+* one-line setup of a new environment, including freckles bootstrap
+* supports Linux & MacOS X
+* share the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
-* support for (Linux) systems where you don't have root/sudo access via the `nix package manager <https://nixos.org/nix/>`_ or `conda <https://conda.io/docs>`_ (or if you just think it's a good idea to use one/any of them)
+* support for systems where you don't have root/sudo access via the nix_ package manager or conda_ (or if you just think it's a good idea to use one/any of them)
+* direct support for ansible_ modules and roles

 Quickstart
 ----------